What’s New in 2026

 Same-Day Camping Reservations Now Available at all State Park Campgrounds

-In 2023, Washington State Parks launched a same-day reservation pilot program which expanded to 24 state parks last year.
-Due to its success, visitors will be able to secure a campsite by booking a same-day reservation until 2 p.m. on their intended day of arrival at all State Park campgrounds.
+In 2023, Washington State Parks launched a same-day reservation pilot program, which expanded to 24 state parks in 2024.
+Due to its success, visitors can now secure a campsite by booking a same-day reservation until 2 p.m. on their intended day of arrival at all State Park campgrounds.
 This ensures availability instead of gambling on a first-come, first-served site.
 This is specific to campgrounds and does not apply to roofed accommodations, vacation rentals, yurts, and day-use facilities.
 See the full press release.

 Plans for a zipline going across Spokane Falls are underway.
 Mica Moon Zip Tours in Liberty Lake is heading up the project, which is currently in its first phase.
 A zipline across Spokane Falls has been in the works for years.
-They expect a functioning zipline in the summer of 2025.
+They expect a functioning zipline in 2026.

 The zipline will start at the corner of A Place of Truths Plaza, and it will go down across the river through the southern arch of the Monroe Street Bridge and land in the southeast corner of Redband Park.
 The route is an estimated 1,300 feet.